saudjafar/ChatAI-Extension/README.md

    git clone https://github.com/saudjafar/ChatAI-Extension

-2. Set Up the MockAPI Node.js Server using the following terminal commands inside the "Backend" folder, after which the MockAPI server should be running at `http://localhost:3000`.
+2. Set Up the MockAPI Node.js Server using the following terminal commands inside the "Backend" folder, after which the mock API server should be running at `http://localhost:3000`.

    ```bash
     npm install